When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Comprehensive assessment of your current mental health needs

-- Discussion of therapeutic goals and expectations
+- Discussion of therapy goals and expectations

 - Overview of available treatment approaches and options